KarlXing/LUSR/README.md

 # LUSR

 This is the official implementation of **Domain Adaptation In Reinforcement Learning Via Latent Unified State Representation**.
 The work is accepted by AAAI 2021.
-Here is the project website https://sites.google.com/view/lusr.
+Here is the project website https://sites.google.com/view/lusr and paper link https://arxiv.org/abs/2102.05714.

 ### Demo
 1. Carracing games